dc1394/openmx3.9.9_gpu/README.md

 Set as shown above.

 ## Build and install
 Building and installing is more difficult than with standard OpenMX.
+The build requires the [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk) and OpenMPI.
 The Makefile contains build examples for several supercomputer systems; please refer to them.
 If you're unsure about the build and installation process, feel free to ask in English via GitHub issues or [my X account](https://x.com/dc1394) (Japanese is also acceptable on my X account).
 I'll assist you as much as I can.

 ## Important notes
 At present, GPU-accelerated OpenMX performs faster than standard OpenMX for calculations involving systems containing hundreds of atoms.
 For calculations involving systems with fewer than a hundred atoms, standard OpenMX should be used.
 Please use with caution as it may contain bugs.